There are numerous ways in which digital ads can be targeted on YouTube. This includes “contextual targeting” and “audience targeting”.

 A media buyer configured a YouTube ad campaign to target several dozen different user audience segments.
 These included both “Life events” – such as “Recently Started a Business”, and “Affinity segments”, such as “Business Travelers”.
 The media buyer did not select or enable “audience expansion”.

-Google’s documentation states that “Life events” allow advertisers to “Reach users when they're in the midst of important life milestones”, and “Affinity segments” enable advertisers to “Reach users based on what they're passionate about and their habits and interests.”
+Screenshot of the Google Ads dashboard, showing specific Audience segments selected for ad targeting and delivery in the ad buy configuration.
+(Note: Un-redacted screenshots can be shared with readers in confidence).Google’s documentation states that “Life events” allow advertisers to “Reach users when they're in the midst of important life milestones”, and “Affinity segments” enable advertisers to “Reach users based on what they're passionate about and their habits and interests.”

 In the absence of a control to exclude “made for kids” content specifically, the media buyer elected to exclude “Content Suitable for Families” in their Google Ads dashboard.
 The media buyer also excluded the “Google Video Partner” (GVP) network.

-Screenshot of a YouTube ad campaign being setupScreenshot of the Google Ads dashboard, showing “Content suitable for families” has been excluded for the ad buy configuration.
-(Note: Un-redacted screenshots can be shared with readers in confidence).
+Screenshot of the Google Ads dashboard, showing “Content suitable for families” has been excluded for the ad buy configuration.
+(Note: Un-redacted screenshots can be shared with readers in confidence).Furthermore, the buyer configured their targeted audience demographics to exclude users that Google has identified as a “Parent”.

-Screenshot of a YouTube ad campaign being setupScreenshot of the Google Ads dashboard, showing that the ad campaign is configured to avoid having ads served to users for whom Google’s data shows the viewer is a “Parent”.
-(Note: Un-redacted screenshots can be shared with readers in confidence).
+Screenshot of the Google Ads dashboard, showing that the ad campaign is configured to avoid having ads served to users for whom Google’s data shows the viewer is a “Parent”.
+(Note: Un-redacted screenshots can be shared with readers in confidence).The media buyer inputted a list of several hundred “made for kids” YouTube channels as part of an “inclusion list” of channels to target for the campaign.

 After the ad campaign had begun serving, the media buyer downloaded a detailed Placement report, audience segment report using “audience reporting”, and demographic report to analyze their YouTube ad campaign performance.
 These reports were shared with Adalytics.